objektwerks/poolmate/README.md

 3. additives - bar chart ( x = on, y = amount, c = chemical )
 4. repairs - line chart ( x = on, y = cost )

-** a line chart for each measured chemical
+** a line chart for each measured chemical, to include temp

 Todo
 ----